MRP ₹36.5

 About Coscoril Oral Drop

-Coscoril Oral Drop belongs to a class of drugs called 'mucolytic agents' (cough/sputum thinner) primarily used to treat acute (short term) and chronic (long term) respiratory diseases associated with excess mucus.
-Acute respiratory diseases are initially associated with dry, irritating cough, hoarseness in laryngitis (swelling of the voice box) or burning sensation in chest due to bronchitis (swelling of the lining of bronchial tubes).
-Then, wet mucus forms and continuous coughing out of sputum occurs.
-In chronic respiratory diseases, both dry irritating cough and wet cough with mucus occur.
+Coscoril Oral Drop belongs to a class of drugs called 'mucolytic agents' (cough/sputum thinner) primarily used to treat Cough.
+It also treats acute (short-term) and chronic (long-term) respiratory diseases associated with excess mucus.
+Acute respiratory diseases are initially associated with dry, irritating cough, hoarseness in laryngitis (swelling of the voice box) or burning sensation in the chest due to bronchitis (swelling of the lining of bronchial tubes).
+Then, wet mucus forms, and continuous coughing out of sputum occurs.
+In chronic respiratory diseases, both dry, irritating cough and wet cough with mucus occur.

-Coscoril Oral Drop contains Ambroxol that works by thinning and loosening phlegm (mucus) in lungs, windpipe and nose.
-Coscoril Oral Drop breakdown the acid mucopolysaccharide fibres that make the mucous (sputum) thinner and less dense/viscous removing sputum efficiently by coughing.
+Coscoril Oral Drop contains Ambroxol, which works by thinning and loosening phlegm (mucus) in the lungs, windpipe, and nose.
+Coscoril Oral Drop breaks down the acid mucopolysaccharide fibres that make the mucous (sputum) thinner and less dense/viscous.
+Coughing efficiently removes sputum.
 However, the viscosity of sputum remains low for as long as treatment is maintained.

 If you are known to be allergic to Coscoril Oral Drop or any other medicines, please tell your doctor.
 If you are pregnant or breastfeeding, it is advised to inform your doctor before using Coscoril Oral Drop.
-If you have kidney or liver problems, stomach ulcer, asthma or cough from long time, please inform your doctor before taking Coscoril Oral Drop.
-In children below 6 years, liquid form is preferred as tablets are contraindicated.
+If you have had kidney or liver problems, stomach ulcers, asthma, or a cough for a long time, please inform your doctor before taking Coscoril Oral Drop.
+Liquid form is preferred in children below 6 years as tablets are contraindicated.

 Uses of Coscoril Oral Drop